Joshhhuaaa/EnhancedSCPTVersus/README.md

 Enhanced SCPT Versus comes included with [dgVoodoo2](https://github.com/dege-diosg/dgVoodoo2), a wrapper that can restore the broken dynamic lights on modern PCs for SCPT Versus.

 - After downloading Enhanced SCPT Versus, extract the contents, and you should have a Enhanced SCPT Versus folder.
 You can place it anywhere you like, it's portable.
-- In order to play the game, first mount the disc image included in the root directory named `Mount.iso`.
+- In order to play the game, run the command script, `Play SCPT_Versus.cmd`.

-- Run the game executable, `shadowstrike_static_retail.exe` in the System folder to begin playing.
+The command script will automatically mount the disc image and run the game executable.
+When the game closes, the disc image will be unmounted.
+If you ever need to mount the disc image manually, you can find it at: `System\_PC_\Enhanced\Mount.iso`.

 ### Additional Screen Resolution Support
  After creating a profile in the game, a profile configuration file named `<profilename>_prf.ini` is generated in the System folder.
 Once generated, you can open this configuration file to make adjustments to your screen resolution that may not be accessible through the video settings GUI.